KrisCheng/Hitchhiker-Guide-to-Machine-Learning/README.md

 * Cross-Entropy
 	* [交叉熵（Cross-Entropy）](http://blog.csdn.net/rtygbwwwerr/article/details/50778098)

-Notes：
+*Notes:*

 《机器学习》refer to the book [《机器学习》](https://book.douban.com/subject/26708119/)  which is written by Prof [Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/).

-《DeepLearning》refer to the book [《DeepLearning》](http://www.deeplearningbook.org/) which is written by Ian Goodfellow and Yoshua Bengio and Aaron Courville.
+《DeepLearning》refer to the book [《DeepLearning》](http://www.deeplearningbook.org/) which is written by Ian Goodfellow、 Yoshua Bengio and Aaron Courville.

 ## Framework